ezatpanah/Ezatpanah/README.md

 <img align="center" alt="wallpaper" src="https://github.com/ezatpanah/ezatpanah/raw/main/android.gif"/>

 <br>
 I am an android developer ,I have worked as a software developer since 2005 and later focused extensively on mobile applications since 2015.
 Along the way, I also had the opportunity to lead and train other developers.
-A computer geek who enjoys mobile apps, learning new things every day, reading books about personal development, and video gaming .As well as publishing articles on Medium, I ran a YouTube channel called "AndroidGeek_co" on which I share my experiences developing Android apps.
+A computer geek who enjoys mobile apps, learning new things every day, reading books about personal development, and video gaming .As well as publishing articles on Medium, I ran a YouTube channel called "AndroidGeek" on which I share my experiences developing Android apps.

 <br>
 <br>